-- Step 1: Based on the information gathered, the relevant specialist i.e., the Engineer and/or Aquatic Specialist must design a fishway. must design the fishway. - Step 2: The fishway to be designed will depend on the site conditions.
-Based on the conditions, the relevant specialist i.e., the Engineer and/or Aquatic Specialist must design the fishway coastal or inland fishway based on the below general hydraulics17
+- Step 1: Based on the information gathered, the relevant specialist, i.e., the Engineer and/or Aquatic Specialist must design a fishway. - Step 2: The fishway to be designed will depend on the site conditions.
+Based on the conditions, the relevant specialist, i.e., the Engineer and/or Aquatic Specialist must design a coastal or inland fishway based on the below general hydraulics (Table 10).17

-Inland Fishway (A) Target species and size range Maximum Turbulence (Watts/m 3) Maximum drop between pools (mm) Maximum water velocity (m/s) Very small catadromous fish (25 - 40 mm) within 50 km of the estuary 150 75 1.2 Small fish, including catadromous species and other (> 40 mm) and weak swimmers, 50 to 120 km from the estuary 180 100 1.4 Costal Fish way (B) Target species and size range Maximum Turbulence (Watts/m3) Maximum drop between pools (mm) Maximum water velocity (m/s) Very small fish (<40 mm) and/or weak swimmers 150 100 1.4 Small to medium sized fish (40 - 100 mm) and/or moderate swimmers 180 150 1.7 Large sized fish (>100 mm) and/or strong swimmers 220 200 2.0
+Inland Fishway (A) Target species and size range Maximum Turbulence (Watts/m 3) Maximum drop between pools (mm) Maximum water velocity (m/s) Very small catadromous fish (25 - 40 mm) within 50 km of the estuary 150 75 1.2 Small fish, including catadromous species and other (> 40 mm) and weak swimmers, 50 to 120 km from the estuary 180 100 1.4 Costal Fish Costal Fishway (B) Target species and size range Maximum Turbulence (Watts/m3) Maximum drop between pools (mm) Maximum water velocity (m/s) Very small fish (<40 mm) and/or weak swimmers 150 100 1.4 Small to medium sized fish (40 - 100 mm) and/or moderate swimmers 180 150 1.7 Large sized fish (>100 mm) and/or strong swimmers 220 200 2.0

+Table 10: General hydraulics of a fishway.

-- Step 3: The fishway designs must be informed by the following key factors for both inland and coastal species:
+Step 3: The fishway designs must be informed by the following key factors for both inland and coastal species:

 - Species composition;

 - Types of migration;

 - Season/time period species are functional;

 - Swimming ability of species;

-- Swimming speed of species;

-- Endurance of species;

-- Physiological factors of species i.e., aerobic vs anaerobic muscles; and

-- Current velocities and turbulence factors.